ole-froiland/Bian-Site/README.md

 ## Tripletex integration

-Set the following environment variables in Netlify or a local `.env` file before running the site:
+Set the following environment variables in a local `.env` file or in Netlify's environment settings before running the site:

 ```
 TRIPLETEX_CONSUMER_TOKEN=...